 The Ali’i Nui* traveled around the island to each ahupua’a* to oversee the lands and to see their people. ʻAuhau (taxes) and hoʻokupu (offering) were gathered and given to the chief at this time.
 In return, the Ali’i Nui redistributed the gifts and sometimes the land.

-If a steward of the land had passed on, was unable to continue working his given area, or not utilizing the earth’s resources, the Ali’i Nui offered the stewardship of the land to someone else.
+If a steward of the land had passed on, could not continue working in his given area, or did not utilize the earth’s resources, the Ali’i Nui offered the stewardship of the land to someone else.

 This was not land ownership in the way westerners consider property rights.
 The Hawaiian way was based on stewardship, all the way up the system to the ruling monarch.

 Hawaiians had special spiritual rituals during this time of year.
-They performed ceremonies of gratitude for the bounty of the earth and called upon the gods to provide rain and harmony in the future.
+They performed ceremonies of gratitude for the earth’s bounty and called upon the gods to provide rain and harmony in the future.

 The Essence of Makahiki Season Was Peace and Good Will to All

 When the Protestant Missionaries arrived in 1820, they introduced the traditional Christian Christmas Celebration.
 It is not hard to envision that these island people, who were already beginning to embrace Christianity, could easily include this as part of their traditional year-end festivities.

 After all, Hawaiians are no strangers to gatherings celebrating life and giving gratitude.
 Plus, the singing of Christmas Carols indeed captured their penchant to sing!

 Christmas in Maui